ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 #### Proposed optimised workflow

 Given the amount of time required to achieve a perfect result (or even a "good enough" result as in this case), we are not sure it worth continuing this enterprise, at least as long as we don't find better tools / methods.
+In the long term, it is always worth it to provide captions, as it increases the accessibility of the videos.
+In the short term, the amount of time required to caption even a single video puts too much burden on volunteers.
+With more collaborative tools and an optimized workflow, it should be possible to caption video quicker.
+One idea to increase captioning of many videos would be to organize "Captioning Sprints" where volunteers gather (online or in person) and split the captioning work in small workable chunks.

 Nonetheless, in case someone would like to try it next, we propose an optimised workflow, that may help reducing the time you spend: